Tips on picking out your cruise

 If you want a young party crowd then you probably want a 3-5 day cruise to the Bahamas.
 The short cruises that are 5 days and shorter typically have a young party crowd on them.
 They’re also known as “booze cruises”.
 Cruises that are 6 days and longer are more for the adult crowd and families.
 The Alaska cruises typically are geared toward the more older crowd.

+Regardless of WHEN you are going to cruise, you need to book your cruise now.
 Don’t wait until the last minute to book your cruise.
 Cruise prices typically don’t drop much as the sail date gets closer.
 They have no problem selling out cabins and always sail full.
 They have no reason to drop prices to entice people to book.
 Book early, that way you lock in the stateroom that you want.
 If the price does drop, you get that amount back in on-board credit through the price protection.

-The best tip that I got from a cruiser on CruiseCritic to describe the rooms is this.
 Make a fist and stick your index finger up and point to the sky.
 Now motion like you’re telling someone to ‘come here’.
 Pretend your finger is the ship.
 Notice the top of the finger moves more than the bottom of the finger?
 That’s the same concept of the ship.
 You feel less motion the lower you go.
 It’s also typically cheaper to stay lower.
 Also the ships forward and aft will feel more movement than the center.
 So if you’re prone to seasickness, you want mid-ship, lowest floor.

 Before you book, check out the deck plans of the ship you’re wanting to sail on.
 Also see what stateroom you may want to book.
 Look at what’s above and below it.
 You don’t want a stateroom under the lido deck, galley, clubs or theater.
 If you’re under lido you may hear chairs being moved around early in the morning.
 If you’re under the theater you may hear the shows going on until past your bedtime.
 If you’re under the clubs, you’ll hear the music until late at night.
 If you’re under the galley, well, the galley is open all night so….